Consent Page

 {% endfor %}

-You can create custom sub-categories for each category through customer attributes.
-It can be either a boolean type (checkbox) or a text input.
+You can create custom sub-categories for each category using customer attributes.
+Use either boolean type (checkbox) or text input.

 <label>